yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "Spot couldn't be found",
+        	"message": "room couldn't be found",
         	"statusCode": 404
         }
         ```

-## Create a Spot
+## Create a room

-Creates and returns a new spot.
+Creates and returns a new room.

 -   Require Authentication: true
 -   Request